mozilla/oneanddone/README.md

    ```

    The file is commented to explain what each setting does and how to customize
    them.
-One item in the local.py settings file you are going to want to change, if
+Here are some highlights:
-   you are running this locally and not over HTTPS, is the following.
+   * If you are running this locally and not over HTTPS, uncomment `SESSION_COOKIE_SECURE = False`

-   Open up local.py, find and uncomment SESSION_COOKIE_SECURE = False
+   * The `HMAC_KEYS` dictionary should not be empty.
+   * Provide a value for `SECRET_KEY`.

-8. Initialize your database structure:
+7. Initialize your database structure:
    ```sh
    $ python manage.py syncdb
    ```
 If you are asked to create a superuser, do so.
 Don't worry if you miss this step: see the [Users](#users) section below for more information.

 Once finished, the `syncdb` command should produce a message about which models have been synced.
 At the bottom, the message will include something like this: